-At the Company's annual general meeting held on 24 April 2023, the shareholders of the Company passed a special resolution to approve the amendments to the memorandum of association and articles of association of the Company by way of adoption of the second amended and restated memorandum of association and articles of association of the Company (the "Memorandum and Articles of Association").
-An up-to-date version of the Memorandum and Articles of Association is available on the websites of the Company and the Stock Exchange.
+At the Company's annual general meeting held on 26 April 2024, the shareholders of the Company passed a special resolution to approve the amendments to the articles of association of the Company by way of adoption of the third amended and restated articles of association of the Company.
+The amendments were proposed by the Board to bring the Company's articles of association in line with the latest requirements under the Listing Rules, including the amendments to Rule 2.07A which took effect from 31 December 2023, and to incorporate certain housekeeping amendments.
+An up-to-date consolidated version of the Company's memorandum of association and articles of association is available on the websites of the Company and the Stock Exchange.